--1.
-Site-specific external conditions and parameters associated with the design must be considered to ensure an appropriate level of safety and reliability.

--2.
-The external conditions must be specified in such a way that they are the most severe for the structure, with consideration of an appropriate probability level.
+- -1.
+Site-specific external conditions and parameters associated with the design must be considered to ensure an appropriate level of safety and reliability. - -2.
+The external conditions must be specified in such a way that they are the most severe for the structure, with consideration of an appropriate probability level. - -3.
+The wind conditions shall be summarized in accordance with Annex C.4.